Avoid Business Funding Pitfalls and Let Our OnDeck Review Guide You

 Company credit is credit in a small business’s name.
 It doesn’t connect to a business owner’s consumer credit, not even when the owner is a sole proprietor and the solitary employee of the company.
 Accordingly, an entrepreneur’s business and personal credit scores can be very different.

 Business credit helps to safeguard an entrepreneur’s personal assets, in case of court action or business bankruptcy.
-Also, with two distinct credit scores, an entrepreneur can get two separate cards from the same vendor.

 Another benefit is that even startups can do this.
 Heading to a bank for a business loan can be a recipe for disappointment.
 But building business credit, when done right, is a plan for success.